 This sub-tab contains options for controlling the default settings for XBRL documents generated in Wdesk.
 The options set here will be carried into any XBRL document created after these are set and will be used in the document(s) by default.
-You may change items controlled by these settings within a document, but make sure to check your document over for errors if you do.
+You can change items controlled by these settings within a document, but make sure to check your document over for errors if you do.
 Following is a list of the options available and a description of each.

 XBRL Namespace Prefix - This field allows you to enter your own namespace prefix for any unique or extended concepts that your company may use.
 Common practice is to use your company’s ticker symbol for this.